 Have your child observe the snow in your yard or the snow falling outside.
 Encourage them to “document” the snow.

-• Take a photo of snow.
+• Take a photo of the snow.

 • Draw a snowy scene in their nature journal.